 Normally, uric acid, a by-product of cell nucleic acid breakdown, is present in small amounts in the blood because the body continually breaks down cells and forms new cells.
 Also, the body readily transforms substances in foods called purines into uric acid.
 Purines are part of proteins.
 Foods high in purines include anchovies, asparagus, consommé, herring, meat gravies and broths, mushrooms, mussels, all organ meats, sardines, and sweetbreads.

-High levels of uric acid in the blood lead to high levels of uric acid in the joints.
+High levels of uric acid in the blood often lead to high levels of uric acid in the joints.
 This process may then result in the formation of uric acid crystals in the joint tissue and the fluid within the joints (synovial fluid).
 Gout most often affects the joints in the feet, particularly at the base of the big toe (podagra).
 However, it also commonly affects other areas: the ankle, instep, knee, wrist, and elbow.
 Gout tends to affect these cooler areas because uric acid crystals form more readily in cool than in warm areas.
 Rarely, gout affects the joints of the warmer, central part of the body, such as the spine, hips, or shoulders.

 Typically, severe pain occurs suddenly in one or more joints, often at night (probably because of the metabolic changes that occur when a person lies down).
 The pain becomes progressively worse and is often excruciating, particularly when the joint is moved or touched.
 The joint becomes inflamed—it swells and feels warm, and the skin over the joint may appear red or purplish, tight, and shiny.

 After repeated attacks, gout can become severe and chronic and may lead to joint deformity.

-About one fifth of people who have gout develop kidney stones (urolithiasis) that are composed of uric acid (see Stones in the Urinary Tract).
+About 20% of people who have gout develop kidney stones (urolithiasis) that are composed of uric acid (see see Stones in the Urinary Tract).
 The stones may block the urinary tract, resulting in excruciating pain and, if untreated, infection and kidney damage.
 In people with gout who also have another disorder that damages the kidneys (such as diabetes or high blood pressure), increasingly poor kidney function reduces the excretion of uric acid and makes the gout and its joint damage progressively worse.

 Treatment has three goals: